AYCHIT/FrontendWebDesign/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular)version 0.15.1.

-# installations
+# Installations
+   install grunt-contrib-compass
-   install grunt-contrib-compass   download and install ruby gem installer 2.2.6 with checked all checkbox   on ruby console, run "gem        install sass"   on ruby console, run "gem install compass"
+   Download and install ruby gem installer 2.2.6 with checked all checkbox On ruby console, run "gem install sass"
+   On ruby console, run "gem install compass"

-## Build & development
+## Building & Development
    Run "grunt" for building and "grunt serve" for preview.

 ## Testing
    Running "grunt test" will run the unit tests with karma.

-## Please ensure to install grunt in the local project path with   "npm install". see more information at https://gruntjs.com/getting-started
+## Please ensure to install grunt in the local project path with   "npm install".
+see more information at https://gruntjs.com/getting-started

-## Please ensure to install bower packages to the local project path   "npm install -g bower", bower install. the bower package can be found at    C:\Users\....\node_modules\bower\bin\bower
+## Please ensure to install bower packages to the local project path   "npm install -g bower", bower install.
+The bower package can be found at    C:\Users\....\node_modules\bower\bin\bower

-## To the application globally run the following:    npm install --global yo bower grunt-cli     npm install -g generator-angular    npm install -g generator-karma
+## To the application globally run the following:
+   npm install --global yo bower grunt-cli npm install -g generator-angular npm install -g generator-karma